Brian E. Daley: Background and education

 Daley was born in 1940 in Orange, New Jersey, United States.
 He attended the Jesuit St. Peter's Preparatory School and did his first undergraduate degree at Fordham University, where he received a B.A. in cursu honorum in Classics in 1961.
 Daley was the first Fordham alumnus to receive a Rhodes Scholarship, which he used to read Literae Humaniores (also known as "Greats") at Merton College, Oxford.
 While there, he was tutored by the philosopher J. R. Lucas.
-He obtained a B.A. in 1964 and entered the Society of Jesus the same year.
+He obtained a B.A. at Oxford in 1964 and entered the Society of Jesus the same year.

-After receiving a Ph.L. at Loyola Seminary (Shrub Oak, New York) in 1966, Daley returned to Oxford and obtained an M.A. in 1967.
-He was ordained a priest in 1970 and then traveled to Frankfurt, where he studied at the Sankt Georgen Graduate School of Philosophy and Theology and worked as the research assistant of Aloys Grillmeier, S.J.
-In 1972, he earned a Lic.theol. from Sankt Georgen, after which he returned to Oxford again to pursue a D.Phil. at Campion Hall under the supervision of Henry Chadwick.
+After receiving a licentiate in philosophy (Ph.L.) at Loyola Seminary in Shrub Oak, New York in 1966, Daley pursued theological studies in at the Sankt Georgen Graduate School of Philosophy and Theology in Frankfurt, Germany, where he worked as a research assistant to Aloys Grillmeier, a Jesuit priest who would go on to be named a Cardinal by Pope John Paul II in 1994.

+Daley was ordained a priest on 25 July 1970 and completed a licentiate in theology (Lic. theol.) in 1972.
+From 1972-1978, Daley pursued a D.Phil. at Campion Hall, Oxford under the supervision of Henry Chadwick.
 He defended his thesis, entitled "Leontius of Byzantium: A Critical Edition of his Works, with Prolegomena," in 1978.
 His examiners were Kallistos Ware and Lionel Wickham.

 Professional and ecumenical work

 From 1978 to 1996, Daley taught at the Weston School of Theology and was one of the founders of the Boston Area Patristics Group.
 In 1996, he accepted a position at the University of Notre Dame, where he is currently the Catherine F. Huisking Professor of Theology.
 He was president of the North American Patristics Society from 1997 to 1998.
 He has been on the editorial board of several scholarly journals and has served as a trustee of Boston College, Fordham University, Georgetown University, and Le Moyne College.

 Daley has long been committed to ecumenical dialogue and was one of the signatories of the 2003 "Princeton Proposal for Christian Unity," which was sponsored by the Center for Catholic and Evangelical Theology.
-He is also the current executive secretary for the North American Orthodox-Catholic Theological Consultation, which is co-sponsored by SCOBA, the USCCB, and the CCCB.
+He is also the current executive co-secretary for the North American Orthodox-Catholic Theological Consultation.

 In October 2014, Daley presented "The Eastern Catholic Churches - A Roman Catholic Perspective Fifty Years after Orientalium ecclesiarum" at the conference "The Vatican II Decree on the Eastern Catholic Churches, Orientalium ecclesiarum - Fifty Years Later" organized by the Metropolitan Andrey Sheptytsky Institute of Eastern Christian Studies held at the University of Toronto.